 - Giving a gift makes you feel more comfortable: It's easy to spend the night at a close friend or family members home, but what if your long-lost relative or husband's college roommate invited you both to stay at his or her beach house?
 If you don't know someone that well, you may feel uncomfortable accepting the invitation, but bringing a hostess gift with you can make you feel like less of an imposition.

 You can find wonderful host or hostess gift ideas on the StainlessLUX website.
-We have an array of top-notch products including stainless steel beer mugs, a classic cheese plate or a timeless tray.
+We have an array of top-notch products including stainless steel beer mugs or a timeless tray.
 After all, good taste never goes out of style!